Asian shares mixed after muddled day of trading on Wall St

-Shares were mixed in Asia on Wednesday after an up-and-down day on Wall Street ended with most benchmarks lower as traders waited for updates on inflation and corporate earnings.
+Shares were mixed in Asia on Wednesday as traders waited for updates on inflation and corporate earnings.

+Shares rose in Shanghai after customs data showed exports rose in September, though imports slowed sharply.
+The Shanghai Composite index jumped 0.6% to 3,566.24.

 Markets have been choppy for weeks as investors try to figure out how the economy will continue its recovery with COVID-19 remaining a threat and rising inflation potentially crimping consumer spending and corporate finances.